 Fun to try

 • Shabazi and Izak garlic knots!
-Roll pizza dough into skinny 8″ long cylinders, coat liberally in a mix of Izak and Shabazi (I prefer 3:1), fresh chopped garlic, and olive oil.
-Tie in a knot and bake until crispy (about 8 minutes).
+Roll pizza dough into skinny 8″ long cylinders, coat liberally in a mix of Izak and Shabazi (I prefer 3:1, the same ratio as what I like to sprinkle on cheese pizza), fresh chopped garlic, and olive oil.
+Tie in a knot and bake until crispy (about 8 minutes at 525°F).

 • Calzones!
-Make a mixture of differently textured cheeses (ricotta, feta, haloumi is a good place to start).
-Mix with merguez and fold your calzone.
-Bake at 450° until well puffed and golden.
-Break and stir two eggs into your shakshuka sauce and cook on low until creamy.
+Make a mixture of differently textured cheeses (ricotta, feta, mozzarella is a good place to start).
+Mix with cooked merguez and fold your calzone, then make a couple slits in the top of the dough.
+Bake at 450° until well-puffed and golden.
+Break and stir two eggs into 2 cups of shakshuka sauce and heat on low until creamy but not scrambled.
 Use for dipping the slices of calzone.

 Past February Recipes